-Further, the lab strives to adhere to the commitments outlined in the University of Virginia Department of Psychology Statement On Anti-Black Racism And The Need For Anti-Racist Action.
+Further, the lab strives to adhere to the commitments outlined in the University of Virginia Department of Psychology Mission Statement.

 This will mean reviewing manuscript citations to consider whether we are seeking opportunities to cite scholars whose personal background is typically underrepresented or oppressed in academia, and reviewing symposium and speaker invitations to consider whether we are systematically excluding diverse voices.
 Within our team, it will also mean intentionally creating spaces for all members of the team to contribute and raise ideas (e.g., making a statement in lab meetings about wanting to hear from members who do not speak as much and offering different avenues for ideas to be raised, such as smaller groups or undergraduate-led discussions).
 This will also mean that Bethany and members who speak a lot will need to intentionally speak less to create more space for other voices.